Teaching of Systemic Functional Linguistics: North America

 Glenn Stillar

-Description: Glenn Stillar has been in the English Department for three years.
+Description: Glenn Stillar is been in the English Department.
 The undergraduate programme has two streams--a 'traditional' literary stream (students must take two linguistics courses) and a rhetoric and professional writing stream (same linguistics requirements, but more 'language' courses involved).
 Also, there is an M.A. and Ph.D. programme in language and professional writing.
-When GS came, there was no sfg or related theory activity.
+When GS came, there was no SFL or related theory activity.
 Since then, he has spent most of his time teaching versions of social-functional language description.
-Not 'purely' sfg because it combines many strands (Firthian, Whorfian, Gregorian, Hallidayan, Martinique, Lemkean, Stillarian, and so on--whatever works).
+Not 'purely' SFL because it combines many strands (Firthian, Whorfian, Gregorian, Hallidayan, Martinique, Lemkean, Stillarian, and so on--whatever works).

 USA